How to Create a $5,000+ Coaching Package (3 Steps)

 That should be the length of your initial package.

-At the end of the package, you can transition that client to a monthly retainer.
 Obviously, you should only offer this if it serves the client and you want to keep working with them.

 The monthly retainer should be equal to or less than the monthly cost of your package.

-For example, if you charge clients $15k for a 6 month coaching package, the monthly retainer should be $2,500 or less.
+For example, if you charge clients $5k for a 3 month coaching package, the monthly retainer should be $1,500 or less.
 In most cases, you can charge less and offer less because your client won’t need as much support post-package.
 If you were to charge $1,000 for your monthly retainer, and include fewer calls each month, it would feel like a steal compared to the initial investment.

 I used to feel like retainers created dependency between coach and client.
 It’s actually the opposite.
 There are certain cases where the client needs to continue on just a bit longer in order to hit their stride.
 I’ve had it happen where a client achieved more in the two month retainer than they did in the whole 6 months of the package - they just needed those one or two extra insights and they were ready to go off on their own.